Your First Visit

 Pretty self-explanatory really!
 Here you will find the tea and coffee facilities along with a microwave and general and recycling bins.
 The back door leads out to the car park (which is where you can smoke).

-Laptop Computer Room
+Computer Room 1

 Guess what lives here?
 This our little cyber-cafe.
-All the machines are connected to the internet so you can update your statuses or tweet about how much you love us – or play solitaire; it’s entirely up to you!
+All the machines are connected to the internet so you can update your status or tweet about how much you love us – or play solitaire; it’s entirely up to you!

 Desktop Computer Room

-4 recently refurbished PCs occupy this room outfitted with the hardware for the more demanding tasks of playing the several titles we have on Steam in addition to and other day to day tasks for which you may need a more powerful PC.
+4 refurbished PCs occupy this room outfitted with the hardware for the more demanding tasks of playing the several titles we have on Steam in addition to and other day to day tasks for which you may need a more powerful PC.

 Small Games Room